-Table 30: Assessment of impact of on community and workers' health
+Table 28: Assessment of impact of on community and workers' health

-Nature: Impact on community and workers' health, including effects of dust, noise, sexually Transmitted Infections (STIs) and other infectious diseases Without mitigation With mitigation CONSTRUCTION PHASE Probability Highly probable (4) Probable (3) Duration Long term to permanent Long term to permanent (4) (5) Extent National (5) National (5) Magnitude Moderate (6) Moderate (5) Significance High (64) Medium (42) Status Negative Negative OPERATION AND MAINTENANCE Probability Highly probable (4) Probable (3) Duration Long term to permanent Long term to permanent (5) (5)Extent National (5 National (5 Magnitude Moderate (6) Moderate (6) Significance High (64) Medium (42) Status Negative Negative
+Nature: Impact on community and workers' health, including effects of dust, noise,

+sexually Transmitted Infecti sexually Transmitted Infections (STIs) and other infectious diseases

+Without mitigation With mitigation

+CONSTRUCTION PHASE

+Probability Highly probable (4) Probable (3)

+Duration Long term to permanent Long term to permanent (4)

+(5)

+Extent National (5) National (5)

+Magnitude Moderate (6) Moderate (5)

+Significance High (64) Medium (42)

+Status Negative Negative

+OPERATION AND MAINTENANCE

+Probability Highly probable (4) Probable (3)

+Duration Long term to permanent Long term to permanent (5)

+(5)

+Extent National (5 National (5

+Magnitude Moderate (6) Moderate (6)

+Significance High (64) Medium (42)

+Status Negative Negative

 Reversibility N/A

-Irreplaceable loss of N/A
+Irreplaceable loss of 1 N/A

 resources?

-Can impacts be For some health issues, yes
+Can impacts be For some he ealth issues, yes

 mitigated?

-mitigated?
-Mitigation: The impact of dust can be limited through taking proper dust abatement measures like watering of roads and control of traffic speed limit.
-The contractors will be required to incorporate such issue in to the management plan and submit with their contract proposals Noise pollution beyond the stated limits, can be minimized by the provision and use of proper hearing equipment for construction workers and working time should be limited in order not to affect the local communities in the vicinities.
-An aggressive STI and HIV/AIDS awareness campaign should be launched, which is not only directed at the construction workers, but also at the community as a whole.
-Condoms should be distributed by placing them at centrally located points and by ensuring that construction workers and community members area aware of the availability and locality of condoms.
-Access to the construction site should be controlled to prevent sex workers from either visiting and/or loitering at the site.
+Mitigation: For some health issues, yes The impact of dust can be limited through to proper dust abatement measures like waterin roads and control of traffic speed limit. contractors will be required to incorporate such in to the management plan and submit with contract proposals Noise pollution beyond the stated limits, car minimized by the provision and use of proper head equipment for construction workers and working should be limited in order not to affect the I communities in the vicinities.
+An aggressive STI and HIV/AIDS aware campaign should be launched, which is not directed at the construction workers, but also accommunity as a whole.
+Condoms should be distributed by placing the centrally located points and by ensuring construction workers and community members aware of the availability and locality of condom Access to the construction site should be contrated to prevent sex workers from either visiting and loitering at the site.
 Local women should be empowered.
-This could be achieved by employing them to work on the project, which in turn would decrease their (financial) vulnerability.
+This could achieved by employing them to work on the prowhich in turn would decrease their (finant vulnerability.
 Regular leave should be given to contractors.
 Provide entertainment to workers.
-The construction work camps shall be maintained in a clean and healthy condition as prescribed by
+The construction work camps shall be maintained a clean and healthy condition as prescribed international standards.

-international standards.
+· · · · · · · · · · · · · · · · · · ·

 Cumulative impacts: As construction workers migrate, infectious disease can spread easily to their families and regionally.

 Residual risks: Negative